Sometimes called abs, these are the muscles in front of your abdomen, the area below your chest and above your belly button.

 Herpes zoster, also called shingles, causes a rash with blisters on the body and is very painful.

-This is the long word for what most kids know as shots.
+This is the long word for what most kids know as vaccines.

 When germs get inside your body, they can multiply and cause an infection.